 Completing Coursework for a Degree:

-If a student has completed all required courses for a degree, he may not receive aid for any more classes.
+If a student has completed all required courses for a degree, they may not receive aid for any more classes.

 High School Option Courses: